-\\Medicaid and TRICARE programs that provide limited benefits generally do not qualify as minimum essential coverage; however, see Limited benefit

-Medicaid or TRICARE programs that are not minimum essential coverage, later.
+\\Medicaid and TRICARE programs that provide limited benefits generally do not qualify as minimum essential coverage; however, see TRICARE or Medicaid programs that are not minimum essential coverage, later.

 Shared Responsibility Payment Worksheet

 If you or another member of your tax household had neither minimum essential coverage nor a coverage exemption for any month during 2014, use the Shared Responsibility Payment Worksheet, below, to figure your shared responsibility payment.
 You will enter the amount from line 14 of the worksheet on Form 1040, line 61; Form 1040A, line 38; or Form 1040EZ, line 11.